-On the bright side, it’s very easy to add memory to your console.
-You can replace your existing hard drive with a new one or, since software update 4.50, just connect the external one.
+On the bright side, it’s straightforward to add memory to your console.
+You can replace your existing hard drive with a new one or, since software update 4.50, connect the external one.

-Only games and applications can be stored on external drive – save games are stored on internal drive
+Only games and applications can be stored on an external drive – save games are stored on an internal drive.

-If you don’t want fussing with an external drive, read on to learn how to replace the internal drive with a newer, larger drive.
+If you don’t want to fuss with an external drive, read on how to replace the internal drive with a newer, larger drive.

 A quick note before you get started: You may have some data you don’t want to lose.
-If you want to keep that data – and eventually move it to the new hard drive – Sony explains how you can back up to a USB drive.
+If you’re going to keep that data – and eventually move it to the new hard drive – Sony explains how you can back up to a USB drive.

 What you need

 PlayStation 4 (duh)